-The demand for computational power is skyrocketing and nowadays hardware is a major roadblock.
-This limitation affects you whether you are a data scientist training a Large Language Model (LLM), a researcher running complex molecular dynamics, or a startup building an AI application.
+The demand for computational power is skyrocketing and hardware is a major roadblock.
+This limitation affects professionals and hobbyists alike: data scientists training a Large Language Model, researchers running complex molecular dynamics, or someone who wants to use the latest image generation models.

 Why the GPU as a Service Market is Exploding